 - Top 20 Operations Analyst Interview Questions And Answers

-6. What Three Attributes Makes You a Great Systems Administrator
+6. What Three Attributes Make You a Great Systems Administrator

-The interviewer wants to know whether you have values that match with those of the company.
+The interviewer wants to know whether you have values that match those of the company.

 Tip #1: State three main attributes that make you the best